Lockdown effects on air quality in megacities during the first and second waves of COVID-19 pandemic: Attribution of pollutants emission

-Let us interpret these observations and sketch guidelines how air quality could be improved both in Western and Eastern cities alike.
-For Delhi, the drastic reduction in pollutant concentrations is easily attributed to a substantial reduction in vehicular and industrial activities.
-Not only did cars and industry emit fewer pollutants but also less dust was raised \cite{singh2020high}.
-Hence, for the future, road traffic regulations and dust distribution should be monitored.
-For London, traffic and industrial activities in London and its surrounding decreased during the lockdown.
-Hence, also pollutant concentrations dropped but the new mean distributions in $NO_x$ for example were higher than the lockdown $NO_x$ concentrations observed in Delhi.
-With road and industrial activities contributing less, it leaves the residential areas, the geographical surroundings and background sources \cite{LondonAir_analysis}.
+For Delhi, the drastic reduction in pollutant concentrations could be attributed to a substantial reduction in vehicular and industrial activities.
+Not only did cars and industry emit fewer pollutants, but also less dust was re-suspended \citep{singh2020high}.
+Hence, for the future, road traffic regulations and dust resuspension should be monitored.
+For London, traffic and industrial activities in the city and its surrounding decreased during the lockdown.
+Hence, air pollutant concentrations dropped, but the new mean distributions in $NO_x$ were higher than the lockdown $NO_x$ concentrations observed in Delhi.
+With road and industrial activities contributing less, it leaves the residential areas, the geographical surroundings and background sources \citep{LondonAir_analysis}.
 All of these should be monitored more thoroughly and regulations should be considered to improve air quality in the long term.